hotosm/.github/profile/README.md

   - Like SQL and PostGIS algorithms?
 Help add additional splitting criteria and optimizations to our [Field Splitting module](https://hotosm.github.io/fmtm-splitter)!

+> [!IMPORTANT]
-> [!IMPORTANT] these modules are primarily aimed at backend developers, skilled using Python for data extraction,
+> These modules are primarily aimed at backend developers, skilled using Python for data extraction,
 > and analysis, in addition to writing installable software packages.

 # DevOps: Kubernetes